-As new 12-step members begin the process of recovery, they must be willing to admit that they have, in fact, used their addiction as a Higher Power.
-Their addiction has repeatedly demanded of them that they do things that go against their instincts, personal beliefs, and even their moral code.
-Many recovering addicts have stories about the times they stole from loved ones, broke the hearts of those who were nearest and dearest to them, and behaved in ways that were not in accordance with the dictates of their personal ethical views.
+As new 12-step members, we must be willing to admit that we have, in fact, used our addiction as a higher power.
+Our addiction problems have repeatedly demanded that we do things that go against our instincts, personal beliefs, and even our moral codes.
+Many people recovering from addiction have stories about the times they stole from loved ones, broke the hearts of those nearest and dearest to them, and behaved in ways that were not following the dictates of their personal ethical views.

 It is easy to begin to recognize the stirrings of our first spiritual awakenings; the times when we tell the truth when we would have previously lied, when we correct someone who has given us too much change at the store, when we return something that we borrowed in a timely fashion, and when we show up because we said we would, even though it was a more difficult task than we thought it would be.

 These are steps we take to develop relationships with others that are based on trust and integrity.
 Our word becomes valid and honorable, as does our behavior.
 We know that this is something that we did not previously know how to do, but the spirit of the 12-steps has shown us the way.